AtlanticR/reproducible-rap-report/README.md

 ### Background

 This Technical Report provides an overview of the work involved in creating a Spatial Reproducible Reporting Tool, which generates automated reports to enable data-discovery of DFO and non-DFO information within the Maritimes region.
-This Reporting Tool was created by a team of self-proclaimed Strategic Reproducible Analytical Pipelines (RAP) Champions, formed within the Strategic Science Programming and Integrity Division of DFO Maritimes.
-This Technical Report therefore including a description of the workflow and code to create this Reporting Tool, lessons learned, and future directions.
+This Reporting Tool was created by a team of Strategic Reproducible Analytical Pipelines (RAP) Champions, formed within the Strategic Science Programming and Integrity Division of DFO Maritimes.
+This Technical Report therefore including a description of the workflow and code to create the Reporting Tool, lessons learned, and future directions.

 ### Notes
 This Technical Report was created using the R package [csasdown](https://github.com/pbs-assess/csasdown), developed by members of DFO’s Pacific Region. *csasdown* facilitates the creation of reproducible Canadian Science Advisory Secretariat (CSAS) documents and Technical Reports using **R Markdown** and **bookdown**.
 In an attempt to follow reproducible data practices, we therefore used **csasdown** for the creation of this Technical Report.
 Guidelines for creating Technical Reports and other DFO science report series are available [here](https://publications.gc.ca/site/eng/9.874714/publication.html).